DeepakVadgama/deepakvadgama.github.io/_posts/blog/2017-01-23-spring-boot-wonders.md

 ### Dependency injection without annotations

 Spring Boot [recommends](https://spring.io/blog/2016/03/04/core-container-refinements-in-spring-framework-4-3) using constructors for injecting dependencies.
 If you have single constructor, all the dependencies are auto injected.
 No need to have @AutoWired or @Inject annotations.
-As a bonus, this also helps easily mock dependencies in tests.
+As a bonus, this also helps mocking dependencies in tests (without using Spring constructs).

 {% highlight java %}